 They can file for permits.

 Why use an insured roofer?

-If you use a uninsured roofing company in the Lansing area, you are just asking for trouble.
-You always want to make sure that they have liability AND workers compensation.
+If you use an uninsured roofing company in the Lansing area, you are just asking for trouble.
+You always want to make sure that they have liability AND workers’ compensation.
 Insurance for a roofing company can cover...

 Most homeowners don't realize that if they use a contractor that is uninsured, they are taking on the liability of the work being done.
 If a storm comes and the roof is uncovered and it damages your home?
-If a worker falls off and injures himself during your installation?
-Someone installs the roof incorrectly and damages your home?
+If a worker falls off the roof and injures himself during your installation?
+If someone installs the roof incorrectly and damages your home?
 All of these fall under the responsibility of the homeowner unless the company is fully licensed and insured.